There are many variations between different parts of Bolton. This page will help you explore these differences.

 In general, the smaller the type of geographical area, the less information is available about it.
 This is because from a practical point of view, more data points need to be collected overall to create reliable estimates for smaller areas.
 The census is completed by all households, so this goes down to the smallest areas, but is updated less frequently.

 Within a larger area there may be significant and important variations which may be averaged out and hidden if you only look at the larger areas.
 The Geographies section of this website will help you understand the geographies at which information is typically available, and choose one that gives you a suitable balance of granularity and data availablilty.

-PHE local health profiles are a collection of quality assured health information presented for small geographical areas.
+Fingertips local health profiles - are a collection of quality assured health information presented for small geographical areas.
 This includes ward, MSOA (a medium sized administrative geography) as well as larger areas.

 Life expectancy by bus routes - an interactive tool showing how much life expectancy (a key indicator of overall population health) can vary over relatively small distances.

 Co-op community wellbeing index - area ratings on a range of themes based on conversations with people across the UK about what makes their communities tick.
 Note: these use a bespoke geography so other data is not available for these areas.